How to Dehydrate Cilantro – Dehydrating Cilantro, A Step-by-Step Guide

 The Nesco FD-75A is a popular home food dehydrator that is easy to use and can handle a wide variety of foods.
 It features a top-mounted fan and 600 watts of drying power.
 The adjustable thermostat has a range between 95 °F / 35 °C and 160 °F / 71 °C so you can set the temperature to the type of food you are dehydrating.
 It comes with 5 drying trays and is expandable to 12 trays, so you can dry large quantities at once.
 Each tray offers 0.8 sq ft. of drying area.
 Accessories include additional trays, fruit roll sheets, and clean-a-screen mesh inserts.
 Nesco offers a 1-year limited warranty.

-You need a good quality food dehydrator to dehydrate cilantro.
-We use the Nesco FD-61 and the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate cilantro is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.
-Nesco has other models of food dehydrators and accessories, check them all out here.

 For planning purposes, one bunch of processed cilantro will fill 1 to 2 of the Nesco 13.5-inch round dehydrator trays.